Yoast/wordpress-seo/readme.txt

 == Description ==
 This plugin enables Yoast SEO Support for WpGraphQ

-## Please note version 14 of the Yoast Plugin is a major update.

-If you are stuck on version of Yoast before V14 then use v3 of this plugin.

 This is an extension to the WPGraphQL plugin (https://github.com/wp-graphql/wp-graphql) that returns Yoast SEO data.

 == Installation ==